wpilibsuite/2026Beta/CTRE.md

 For a list of all the changes, see the changelog: https://api.ctr-electronics.com/changelog

-## CANivore Driver Installation

-> [!IMPORTANT]
->  CANivore functionality on roboRIO 2026.1.0 requires manual installation of the CANivore driver.
-The CANivore **stat** LED will blink orange until this is resolved.
-This will be resolved in the next NI release.

-1. Download the kernel driver [here](https://ctre.download/files/canivore-usb-kernel_1.16_armv7a.ipk).
-2. Transfer the kernel driver (see the WPILib documentation [here](https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-ftp.html)).
-3. SSH as administrator.
-4. Verify current directory contains the kernel driver with `ls`
-5. Install the kernel driver with `opkg install canivore-usb-kernel_1.16_armv7a.ipk`
-6. Reboot the roboRIO (CANivore stat light should now be blinking GREEN).

 ## Phoenix Installation
 Users for all programming languages can install Phoenix by following the instructions available in our documentation: